Paraprofessional Resume Examples

 Expert Tips for Optimizing Your Paraprofessional Resume

-- •Highlight Relevant Experience: Prioritize including experience that directly relates to the paraprofessional role, emphasizing any hands-on work with children or within educational settings.
+- •Highlight Relevant Experience: Prioritize including experience that directly relates to the paraprofessional role; the focus is any hands-on work with children or within educational settings.

 - •Use Industry Keywords: Incorporate terminology such as 'IEPs', 'PBIS', and 'instructional support' to ensure that your resume resonates with what recruiters are looking for in this field.